bradlucas/linkedin-connections/README.md

 First feature implemented here is to parse the files and return the email for each contact.
 With this you can quickly build a file with just the emails for each of your contacts.

-### Build
+## Build

     $ lein uberjar

 ## Usage

-First download your LinkedIn connections by exporting them to either of the Outlook formats or the Yahoo format.
+	First download your LinkedIn connections to a file FILE.csv by exporting them to either of the Outlook formats or the Yahoo format.
 The export connections feature is available on LinkedIn at http://www.linkedin.com/addressBookExport.

 	To parse your connection list and print the emails to stdio use the following command.

-    $ java -jar linkedin-connections-1.0.0-standalone.jar FILE.csv
+	$ java -jar target/linkedin-connections-1.0.1-standalone.jar FILE.csv

 	To create a file of your connection's emails use the following.

-    $ java -jar linkedin-connections-1.0.0-standalone.jar FILE.csv > linkedin-emails.csv
+	$ java -jar target/linkedin-connections-1.0.1-standalone.jar FILE.csv > linkedin-emails.csv

-### Installation
+## Installation

 `linkedin-connections` is available as a Maven artifact via [Clojars](http://clojars.org/org.clojars.blucas/linkedin-connections).